-Students should have good background of art and be able to display their skills adequately.
+Students should have a good background in art and be able to display their skills adequately.
 The class will focus primarily on space and form in regard to 3D design.
-Emphasis will be place on line, plane, space, texture, form, and function.
-Media will involve, wood, mixed media, plaster, and a final group project of inflatables.
+Emphasis will be placed on line, plane, space, texture, form, and function.
+Media will involve wood, mixed media, plaster, and a final group project of inflatables.
 Students will be evaluated on: (1) individual skills on each project (2) class participation (3) tests/quizzes (4) sketchbooks.
 Special Equipment: Sketchbook & Drawing Pencil